magento/merchdocs/src/system/permissions-users-all.md

 1. Click the calendar icon to set the **Expiration Date** for the user account.

     Defining an expiration date is helpful when a user or role is temporary.
-After the defined expiration date, the user account status changes to `Inactive` and can be updated.
+After the defined expiration date, the user account status changes to `Inactive` and can be updated, if neededß.

 1. Under _Current User Identity Verification_, enter your user account password.